-The experiment was conducted on commercial corundum sample obtained from Mundarara mine, Longido District in Arusha region, Tanzania.
-At ambient temperature, using a Bruker AXS D76187 X-ray powder diffractometer in step-scanning setting, using a Cu pipe with $\lambda = 1.540598$ with an average scanning step of $0.02^{\circ}$ (2 $\theta$ ) and an estimation time of 0.15 s per step, the diffraction lines of the samples were captured within an interval of 5°- $65^{\circ}$ (2 $\theta$ ) and recorded.
-Ab initio was performed using the density functional theory (DFT) applying Cambridge Sequential Total Energy Package (CASTEP) computer program together with the generalized gradient approximation (GGA), with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional (Clark et al., 2005; Perdew et al., 1996).
-The convergence tolerances designated for all geometry optimization in the BFGS minimization scheme (Fischer and Almlof, 1992) were set as ultrafine quality and a sampling mesh of 6×6×2 special Monkhorst-Pack k-points, with the cut-off energy of 600 eV and a total energy convergence within 1.0 $\times 10^{-5}$ eV/atom, were implemented to guarantee correct overall energy convergence (Vanderbilt, 1990).
-For the pseudopotential configurations, 1s 2s 2p 3s 3p1 electrons for Al atom and 1s2 2s2 2p4 electrons for O atoms were implemented.
+The experiment was conducted on a commercial corundum sample obtained from Mundarara mine, Longido District in Arusha region, Tanzania.
+At ambient temperature, using a Bruker AXS D76187 X-ray powder diffractometer in a step-scanning setting, using a Cu pipe with $\lambda = 1.540598$ with an average scanning step of 0.02° (2 θ) and an estimation time of 0.15 s per step, the diffraction lines of the samples were captured within an interval of 5°- 65° (2 θ) and recorded.
+Ab initio was performed using the density functional theory (DFT) applying the Cambridge Sequential Total Energy Package (CASTEP) computer program together with the generalized gradient approximation (GGA), with the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional (Clark et al., 2005; Perdew et al., 1996).
+The convergence tolerances designated for all geometry optimization in the BFGS minimization scheme (Fischer & Almlof, 1992) were set as ultrafine quality and a sampling mesh of 6×6×2 special Monkhorst-Pack kpoints, with the cut-off energy of 600 eV and a total energy convergence within 1.0×10^{-5} eV/atom was implemented to guarantee correct overall energy convergence (Vanderbilt, 1990).
+For the pseudopotential configurations, 1s2 2s2 2p6 3s2 3p1 electrons for Al atom and 1s2 $2s^2$ $2p^4$ electrons for O atoms implemented.

-A thorough comprehension of the electronic structure of materials is provided by optical functions such as the absorption coefficient, $\alpha(\omega)$ ; refractive index, $n(\omega)$ ; the extinction coefficient, $k(\omega)$ ; reflectivity, $R(\omega)$ ; and energy loss function, $L(\omega)$ (Karazhanov et al., 2007).
-The dielectric function, that describes an electronic system's linear response when an external electric field is present is given by equation (2) as used elsewhere (Khireddine et al., 2021).
-Dielectric function is useful parameter for characterizing the optical properties of materials.
+A thorough comprehension of the electronic structure of materials is provided by optical functions such as the absorption coefficient, $\alpha(\omega)$; refractive index, $n(\omega)$; the extinction coefficient, $k(\omega)$; reflectivity, $R(\omega)$; and energy loss function, $L(\omega)$ (Karazhanov et al., 2007).
+The dielectric function, which describes an electronic system's linear response when an external electric field is present is given by equation (2) as used elsewhere (Khireddine et al., 2021).
+The dielectric function is a useful parameter for characterizing the optical properties of materials.